BestTimesToVisit.com Logo

 Hot Air Balloon Safari at Dawn

-Drift silently above the vast savanna as the sun paints the sky in hues of orange and pink, spotting herds of wildlife from a unique aerial perspective.
-This is an unforgettable way to grasp the sheer scale of the Mara, and often includes a champagne breakfast upon landing in the bush.
+Drift silently above the vast savanna as the sun paints the sky in hues of orange and pink, spotting wildlife from a unique aerial perspective.
+This is an unparalleled way to absorb the sheer scale and beauty of the Mara, often followed by a champagne breakfast in the bush.

 Night Game Drive Under the Stars

-Venture out after dark with a skilled guide to discover the Mara's nocturnal inhabitants, from elusive leopards to hyenas on the hunt, illuminated by the spotlight.
-The sounds and sights of the bush at night are a completely different, thrilling experience, offering a glimpse into a hidden world.
+Venture out after dark with a skilled guide to discover the Mara's nocturnal inhabitants, from elusive leopards to hyenas on the hunt.
+The silence of the savanna, broken only by the calls of the wild and the beam of your spotlight, is an experience like no other.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.